-- d.
-Is offensive in his conduct or language in public, or toward the public. - e.
-Violates any lawful official regulations or order or fails to obey any proper direction made and given by a Supervisor (insubordination). - f.
-Uses or is under the influence of illegal drugs or intoxicants while on duty. - g.
+- g.
 Is incompetent or inefficient in the performance of the duties of his position. - h.
 Is careless or negligent with the monies or other property of the City or takes any property of the City for his own personal uses or for sale or gift to others. - i.
 Fails to pay or make reasonable provisions for future payment of his just and legal debts or to provide for proper family support. - j.
 Has used, threatened to use, or attempted to use personal or political influence in securing promotion, leave of absence, transfer, change of pay rate, or other conditions related to his work. - k.
-Induces or has attempted to induce an officer or employee in the service of the City to commit an unlawful act or to act in violation of any lawful or official regulation or order. - 1.
-Takes for his personal use from any person, any fee, gift, or other valuable in the course of his work or in connection with it, when such gift or other valuable thing is given in the hope or expectation of receiving a favor or better treatment than that accorded other persons, accepts any bribe, gift, token, monies or other things of value intended as an action of extortion, or other means of obtaining money or other things of value through his position in the service of the City. - m.
+Induces or has attempted to induce an officer or employee in the service of the City to commit an unlawful act or to act in violation of any lawful or official regulation or order. - I. Takes for his personal use from any person, any fee, gift, or other valuable in the course of his work or in connection with it, when such gift or other valuable thing is given in the hope or expectation of receiving a favor or better treatment than that accorded other persons, accepts any bribe, gift, token, monies or other things of value intended as an action of extortion, or other means of obtaining money or other things of value through his position in the service of the City. - m.
 Speaks disrespectfully, publicly criticizes, or with malicious intent ridicules any official or employee of any Department of the City, Judge, Justices, or any other officer or any court. - n.
 Divulges or discusses any confidential City business not having previously been released or made public, discloses official information to any person unless directed to do so by his Department Head or gives out interviews or makes public speeches concerning information not previously released or made public. - o.
 Violates the sexual harassment policy. - p.
 Abuses sick leave. - q.
 Habitually, excessively tardy. - r.
-Engages in activities which tend to subvert the good order of the organization and its effectiveness. - 1.
-A patrol officer may be reduced in rank or reduced in status from Permanent to Probationary if previous disciplinary efforts have failed to correct the patrol officer's misconduct and the misconduct warrants immediate action initiated at this level. - 5.
+Engages in activities which tend to subvert the good order of the organization and its effectiveness. - s.
+A corporal or sergeant may be reduced in rank or reduced in status from Permanent to Probationary if previous disciplinary efforts have failed to correct the officer's misconduct and the misconduct warrants immediate action initiated at this level. - 5.
 Dismissal Dismissal is termination of employment.
-The Chief of Police may dismiss any patrol officer at any time subject to the City Manager's approval.
-The patrol officer shall receive a written notice of dismissal within three (3) days subsequent to the effective date of the action.
+The Chief of Police may dismiss any corporal or sergeant at any time.
+The officer shall receive a written notice of dismissal within three (3) days subsequent to the effective date of the action.
 The written notice must include the reason for dismissal and effective date of dismissal.

-ARTICLE 14 PATROL OFFICER BENEFITS
+ARTICLE 14 OFFICER BENEFITS